Highlights from the Ratings and Financial Report for Dynatrace Inc. (DT)

 Sponsored

-The average price from analysts is $49.63, which is $10.75 above the current price.
-DT currently public float of 195.26M and currently shorts hold a 3.78% ratio of that float.
-Today, the average trading volume of DT was 3.35M shares.
+DT currently public float of 196.05M and currently shorts hold a 3.76% ratio of that float.
+Today, the average trading volume of DT was 3.37M shares.

 DT’s Market Performance

-DT stocks went up by 3.16% for the week, with a monthly drop of -2.12% and a quarterly performance of -14.78%, while its annual performance rate touched -24.86%.
-The volatility ratio for the week stands at 3.84% while the volatility levels for the past 30 days are set at 7.43% for Dynatrace Inc..
-The simple moving average for the period of the last 20 days is 8.48% for DT stocks with a simple moving average of -30.33% for the last 200 days.
+DT stocks went up by 12.61% for the week, with a monthly jump of 37.12% and a quarterly performance of 3.50%, while its annual performance rate touched -17.77%.
+The volatility ratio for the week stands at 5.06% while the volatility levels for the past 30 days are set at 6.48% for Dynatrace Inc..
+The simple moving average for the period of the last 20 days is 18.95% for DT stocks with a simple moving average of -20.79% for the last 200 days.

 Analysts’ Opinion of DT